-Linda, Zaac, Thomas, Avril
+Avril, Linda, Thomas, Zaac

 La Bâtie is an annual, 17-day, late summer performance art festival located in Geneva, Switzerland where artists abroad perform music, theatre and contemporary dance.
-For this project, we focused specifically on La Bâtie's cabaret shows, Le Poudrier.
-Le Poudrier Cabaret is the nightlife program of the festival, featuring shows with themes from the drag arts.
+This project is focused on the nightlife cabaret program of the festival, Le Poudrier, featuring shows with themes from the drag arts.

 Here the goal was to develop 3-4 sets of multiple, unified graphic assets based off the designer principles that we identified.
-Some different assets that were explored were: posters, window display, a hallway entrance and a wall mural.
+Some different assets that were explored were: posters, a window display, a hallway entrance and a wall mural.

+The team began exploring how a microsite could be created a different levels of expressiveness.
 I was most involved in the creation of the first two sites, specifically in the areas of visual design (color, type) and content design.

-The microsite displays the interconnectedness of the four La Batie events by displaying elements of each event on screen at the same time.
-The user is meant to feel as they are in control of how and what content is delivered to them.
-For example, rescaling the four quadrants of the events dynamically changes the content displayed.
+The microsite displays the interconnectedness of the four La Bâtie events by displaying elements of each event on screen at the same time.
+Rescaling the four quadrants of the events dynamically changes the content displayed.
 The intent is to entice the user to explore through discovery of content in a stimulating manner.

 Details of the event are revealed in small pieces of content via interaction (hover, drag) — providing a fun experience for viewers to discover and manipulate the content.
 By maintaining feelings of mystery and curiosity, the viewer is incited to attend the event in order to achieve the whole experience.